robbert-vdh/yabridge/README.md

 Linux Mint and Pop!\_OS should install Wine Staging from the [WineHQ repositories](https://wiki.winehq.org/Download) as the versions of Wine provided by those distro's repositories will likely be too old to be used with yabridge.

+At the moment it's recommended to stick with Wine Staging 6.4 since newer versions have regressions that tend to cause many popular plugins to crash during shutdown, downloads in Native Access to fail, and Wine processes to not shut down properly.
+See [below](#downgrading-wine) for instructions on downgrading to Wine Staging 6.4.

 For a general overview on how to use Wine to install Windows applications, check out Wine's [user guide](https://wiki.winehq.org/Wine_User%27s_Guide#Using_Wine).